Master of Science in Computational Design

 Interdisciplinary by nature, the MSCD curriculum is designed to provide a strong theoretical and technical foundation in computation while offering students flexibility to create unique paths through the School of Architecture's and Carnegie Mellon University’s broad knowledge, offered by leading educators across fields.

-Students develop a thesis of publishable quality, often through the development and implementation of experimental design algorithms, computational artifacts or environments, or novel theoretical perspectives.
+Students develop a thesis of publishable quality, often through the development and implementation of experimental design systems, algorithms, computational artifacts or environments, or novel theoretical perspectives.